Teradata/covalent/src/platform/dynamic-forms/README.md

 }
 ```

-NOTE: For cystom types, you need to implement a `[control]` property and use it in your underlying element.
+NOTE: For custom types, you need to implement a `[control]` property and use it in your underlying element.

 Example for HTML usage: